dietstack/dietstack/doc/foreword.rst

 upstream OpenStack repositories.
 This makes DietStack independent from major linux distros.
 DietStack doesn't use any configuration management for deployment.
 Is is just few bash scripts.

-HA configuration is not supported as it increases complexity significantly and availability of small installations can be solved other way.
+HA configuration is not supported as it increases complexity significantly.
+Availability of small installations can be solved by other ways.

 OpenStack services in DietStack
 -------------------------------